Carbon Neutral Council

 - retrofitting 25,000 streetlights with energy efficient lamps

-- installing more efficient light-emitting diode (LED) lighting on the Story Bridge, King George Square and Wickham Terrace carparks and South Bank and Roma Street Parkland
+- installing more efficient light-emitting diode (LED) lighting on the Story Bridge and at King George Square and Wickham Terrace carparks, South Bank and Roma Street Parklands and Garden City and Toowong bus depots

-- installing solar power systems on Council buildings and facilities, including a 100 kilowatt (kW) system at the Brisbane Powerhouse.
+- installing 502 kilowatts (kW) of solar power systems on Council buildings and facilities, including two 100 kW systems at the Brisbane Powerhouse and Toowong Bus Depot

 Purchasing renewable energy